yosmisyael/e-pustaka-restful-api/docs/borrowing.md

 This only can be accessed by `administrator` role.

 Request Header :
-- Authorization : Bearer [Access Token]
+- Authorization : Bearer [Administrator Access Token]

 Endpoint : PATCH /api/borrowings/:borrowingId